ValPaliy/valticus/content/en/posts/Let's Talk About Fonts.md

 ---
-Title: Let's Talk About Fonts (Part 1)
+title: Let's Talk About Fonts (Part 1)
-Description: Fonts are what we look at when we use a computer, a phone, a tablet.
+description: Fonts are what we look at when we use a computer, a phone, a tablet.
 Which font should a developer use (in my opinion)?
-Published: 2021-06-05
+published: 2021-06-05
-Author:
+author:
   - Val Paliy
-Keywords:
+keywords:
   - Windows
   - Fonts
   - Coding